 The TAG community aims to make space for marginalized people in our lab and at our events, and support people of different experiences once they are in our community, regardless of ability, culture, socioeconomic status, race or ethnic origin, sexuality, age, body type, gender, trauma history, marital status, religion, or nationality.
 Our ongoing goal is to make the space better for both our peers and ourselves, and to use our collective power to help make change.
 Our commitment as a group to inclusivity and solidarity also manifests itself in concrete ways in day-to-day lab life.
 Activating the values of inclusivity and solidarity within ourselves can mean:

-- Addressing gaps in our own knowledge regarding privilege and oppression when they’re called to our attention, and being willing to learn.
+- Addressing gaps in our own knowledge regarding privilege and oppression when they’re called to our attention, and being willing to hold space for others and learn.

 - Respecting the rights of others to define and communicate their identity.